caumente/AUDIT/docs/tutorials/BraTS_2025.md

 ---

-## 2. Download the BraTS 2025 Data
+## 2. Download the BraTS 2025 data

-The BraTS 2025 dataset is hosted on **Synapse** and requires prior registration.
-Please follow the official instructions from the [BraTS 2025 Challenge](https://www.synapse.org/Synapse:syn64377310) to download the data.

-After downloading, you will have training and validation datasets.
+The BraTS 2025 dataset is hosted on Synapse and **requires prior registration**.
+Please follow the [official instructions](https://www.synapse.org/Synapse:syn64153130/wiki/) from the challenge and to BraTS 2025 [Data Access](https://www.synapse.org/Synapse:syn64377310) section to download the data.
+For this tutorial we will take advantage of both datasets training and validation.

 For consistency, rename them to BraTS2025_train and BraTS2025_val.
 This ensures that the following steps work without additional modifications.

 ---

-## 3. Project Structure
+## 3. Project structure

 Open your terminal and create a new folder for your project.